-1. It will cost you just pennies to make - 1 cup costs less than a $1 to make while a top commercial oat milk brand costs three times as much.
+1. It will cost you just pennies to make - 1 cup costs less than a $1 to make while a top store bought brand costs three times as much.

-2. Your homemade milk will be free of preservatives or chemical additives, and be higher in nutrition.
+2. Your homemade milk will be naturally dairy-free, vegan, gluten free and free of preservatives or chemical additives, and be higher in nutrition.

 3. Convenience.
 You can make as much or as little as you need, or even fresh daily.

+You can also add a digestive capsule, but you are making homemade milk to avoid processed additives in your milk.
 Lemon juice de-activates phytic acid easily, is easy on digestion naturally, and adds a fresh flavor to your milk.
-There is not enough to add a citrus tang, so no worries there.

-Oat milk has emerged as the healthy non-dairy milk of choice lately probably because of it's unusual nutritional benefits.
-Even Medical News Today says studies show oat milk is one of the top three healthiest milk on record, below almond milk and hemp.
+Oat milk nutrition is sky-high, and the non-dairy milk is popular as a healthy non-dairy largely because of its unusual nutritional benefits.
+Medical News Today says oat milk is one of the top three healthiest milk on record, below unsweetened almond milk and hemp.

 Oat milk offers many health benefits.
 Here are just some: